rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 - To allow your VPC for private traffic: You attach a `Virtual Private Gateway` to your VPC
   ![Edge Loc](VPCTraffic.png)

 - `AWS Direct Connect`: Stablish Completly private fiber connection from your data center to AWS.
+Work with a direct connect partner in your area
   ![Edge Loc](AWSDirectConnect.png)